victorliu-sq/PaperWriting/FlashSMP.md

 However, GPUs typically have higher latency than CPUs when. it comes to certain operations, particularly those involving synchronization and memory access .

 These challenges about memory access and synchronization exacerbate the issues inherent in parallelizing the GS algorithm, making efficient implementation difficult.

+## Data dependent

+First,the GS algorithm involves irregular and dynamic access patterns during its iterative proposal and acceptance processes.
+The memory access problem becomes more pronounced on a GPU.
+Unlike CPUs, which have multiple levels of memory hierarchy (e.g., L1, L2, and L3 caches), GPUs typically have fewer levels of memory hierarchy.
+This limitation results in higher latency when accessing global memory.
+Since the GS algorithm involves frequent reads and writes to preference lists and rank matrices during proposals, the reduced memory hierarchy of GPUs can lead to significant delays.
+Each memory access incurs higher latency, slowing down the overall performance and negating some of the parallel execution benefits.

+Second, the GS algorithm involves a series of proposals and rejections that are inherently sequential.
+Each man proposes to a woman, who then tentatively accepts, or rejects based on her current best offer.
+This process depends on the outcome of previous steps, making it difficult to execute multiple proposals simultaneously without conflicts.

+After the first round of proposals  in which al the members of the favored sex may propose, it may happen that only one free person who is ready to make a further proposal.
+An example instance of this kind is presented in detail in [119].

+In that case, parallism is not useful at all to speedup this serial execution process and any synchronization method will be useless and block the efficiency of algorithm.